-The herbs in AllerPhase have a long history of safe use in Traditional Chinese Medicine for seasonal respiratory discomforts.
+The herbs in AllerPhase have a long history of safe use in Traditional Chinese healing practices for seasonal respiratory discomforts.
 AllerPhase is a non-drowsy formula that doesn't cause fatigue or fuzzy thinking.
 And since AllerPhase is not a CNS stimulant the formula does not cause the wired sensation typical of certain OTC preparations.

 1. Qin RA, Mei X, Wan L, Shi JL, Shen YJ.
 Effects of the volatile oil of Centipeda minima on acute pleural effusion in rats induced by an intrapleural injection of car, Zhongguo Zhong Yao Za Zhi.
 2005 Aug;30(15):1192-4.
 PMID: 16201699.